By-Laws

 COMMITTEES

-Executive Committee: The President, Vice Presidents, Secretary, Treasurer, and immediate past President shall comprise the Executive Committee.
-The Executive Committee shall have and may exercise the full authority of the Board of Directors between meetings of the Board when prompt action is necessary to avoid loss or harm to the organization and action by the full Board is impracticable, except that the Executive Committee shall not have the power to approve a dissolution or merger, or the sale of all or substantially all of the Club’s assets; appoint or remove directors; appoint and remove members of Board committees; authorize distributions; or amend the Articles of Incorporation or these bylaws.
+Section 5.03 Executive Committee: The President, Vice Presidents, Secretary, Treasurer, and immediate past President shall comprise the Executive Committee.
+The Executive Committee shall have and may exercise the full authority of the Board of Directors between meetings of the Board when prompt action is necessary to avoid loss or harm to the organization and action by the full Board is impracticable, except that the Executive Committee shall not have the power to approve a dissolution or merger, or the sale of all or substantially all of the Club’s assets; remove Directors; authorize distributions; or amend the Articles of Incorporation or these Bylaws.

 ARTICLE VI